$319.17 Million in Sales Expected for Masimo Co. (NASDAQ:MASI) This Quarter

-Brokerages forecast that Masimo Co.
-(NASDAQ:MASI) will post $319.17 million in sales for the current fiscal quarter, Zacks Investment Research reports.
-Three analysts have made estimates for Masimo’s earnings, with the lowest sales estimate coming in at $318.50 million and the highest estimate coming in at $320.48 million.
-Masimo posted sales of $295.05 million in the same quarter last year, which suggests a positive year over year growth rate of 8.2%.
-The business is scheduled to issue its next earnings report on Tuesday, February 22nd.
+Brokerages expect Masimo Co.
+(NASDAQ:MASI) to announce sales of $319.17 million for the current quarter, according to Zacks Investment Research.
+Three analysts have provided estimates for Masimo’s earnings, with the highest sales estimate coming in at $320.48 million and the lowest estimate coming in at $318.50 million.
+Masimo posted sales of $295.05 million in the same quarter last year, which would indicate a positive year-over-year growth rate of 8.2%.
+The company is scheduled to report its next earnings results on Tuesday, February 22nd.

-On average, analysts expect that Masimo will report full-year sales of $1.23 billion for the current year.
-For the next year, analysts forecast that the business will report sales of $1.34 billion, with estimates ranging from $1.33 billion to $1.35 billion.
-Zacks’ sales calculations are an average based on a survey of analysts that cover Masimo.
+According to Zacks, analysts expect that Masimo will report full year sales of $1.23 billion for the current fiscal year.
+For the next financial year, analysts forecast that the business will post sales of $1.34 billion, with estimates ranging from $1.33 billion to $1.35 billion.
+Zacks’ sales averages are an average based on a survey of research analysts that that provide coverage for Masimo.

-Masimo (NASDAQ:MASI) last released its earnings results on Monday, October 25th.
-The medical equipment provider reported $0.94 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.91 by $0.03.
-Masimo had a return on equity of 15.56% and a net margin of 19.23%.
-The company had revenue of $307.40 million for the quarter, compared to the consensus estimate of $295.79 million.
-During the same period in the previous year, the business earned $0.80 earnings per share.
-Masimo’s quarterly revenue was up 10.5% compared to the same quarter last year.
+Masimo (NASDAQ:MASI) last posted its quarterly earnings data on Monday, October 25th.
+The medical equipment provider reported $0.94 EPS for the quarter, topping the consensus estimate of $0.91 by $0.03.
+Masimo had a net margin of 19.23% and a return on equity of 15.56%.
+The business had revenue of $307.40 million for the quarter, compared to analyst estimates of $295.79 million.
+During the same quarter in the previous year, the firm posted $0.80 earnings per share.
+Masimo’s quarterly revenue was up 10.5% on a year-over-year basis.

-In other news, EVP Tao Levy sold 3,000 shares of Masimo stock in a transaction on Monday, December 6th.
+In other Masimo news, CEO Joe E. Kiani sold 3,429 shares of the firm’s stock in a transaction dated Monday, November 1st.
+The shares were sold at an average price of $290.08, for a total transaction of $994,684.32.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, EVP Tao Levy sold 3,000 shares of the firm’s stock in a transaction dated Monday, December 6th.
 The shares were sold at an average price of $275.47, for a total transaction of $826,410.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Joe E. Kiani sold 29,932 shares of Masimo stock in a transaction on Tuesday, October 26th.
-The stock was sold at an average price of $291.13, for a total transaction of $8,714,103.16.
 The disclosure for this sale can be found here.
-Insiders sold a total of 136,389 shares of company stock valued at $40,425,338 in the last three months.
-9.10% of the stock is currently owned by corporate insiders.
+Insiders have sold 136,389 shares of company stock valued at $40,425,338 in the last quarter.
+9.10% of the stock is owned by company insiders.

-Institutional investors have recently added to or reduced their stakes in the company.
-Fifth Third Bancorp lifted its position in Masimo by 51.1% in the third quarter.
-Fifth Third Bancorp now owns 136 shares of the medical equipment provider’s stock valued at $37,000 after acquiring an additional 46 shares during the last quarter.
-Isthmus Partners LLC purchased a new stake in Masimo in the second quarter valued at $36,000.
-Dupont Capital Management Corp purchased a new stake in Masimo in the third quarter valued at $46,000.
-Altshuler Shaham Ltd purchased a new stake in Masimo in the third quarter valued at $49,000.
-Finally, Archer Investment Corp lifted its position in Masimo by 28.0% in the second quarter.
-Archer Investment Corp now owns 183 shares of the medical equipment provider’s stock valued at $44,000 after acquiring an additional 40 shares during the last quarter.
-82.52% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently bought and sold shares of MASI.
+Isthmus Partners LLC purchased a new position in Masimo during the 2nd quarter valued at about $36,000.
+Fifth Third Bancorp boosted its holdings in shares of Masimo by 51.1% in the 3rd quarter.
+Fifth Third Bancorp now owns 136 shares of the medical equipment provider’s stock valued at $37,000 after buying an additional 46 shares in the last quarter.
+Archer Investment Corp boosted its holdings in shares of Masimo by 28.0% in the 2nd quarter.
+Archer Investment Corp now owns 183 shares of the medical equipment provider’s stock valued at $44,000 after buying an additional 40 shares in the last quarter.
+Dupont Capital Management Corp bought a new stake in shares of Masimo in the 3rd quarter valued at about $46,000.
+Finally, Altshuler Shaham Ltd bought a new stake in shares of Masimo in the 3rd quarter valued at about $49,000.
+82.52% of the stock is currently owned by institutional investors and hedge funds.

 Masimo Corp. is a medical technology company, which develops, manufactures and markets non invasive patient monitoring technologies, medical devices and sensors.
 Its products include continuous monitors, patient-worn monitors, hospital automation connectivity, capnography & gas, data download & analytics and sensors & accessories.